xleon/mobileapp/docs/running-android-ui-tests.md

 - Store password: `android`
 - Key password: `android`

+**:warning: Notice:** The debug binary, by default, only supports the ARM architecture, so you must either:

+- Have a device or simulator running ARM
+- Check `x86` (or whatever your device architecture is) in Toggl.Giskard > Options > Android Build > Advanced tab

 On Visual Studio:
 1. Select the Toggl.Giskard > Options > Android Build > Uncheck `Use Shared Mono Runtime`;
 2. Select from Visual Studio top menu: Build > Archive for publishing (this takes a while);